Halo Concentration, Galaxy Red Fraction, and Gas Properties of Optically-defined Merging Clusters: Introduction

 The galaxy distribution contains a unique and ideal information to construct a homogeneous, unbiased sample of cluster mergers, thanks to the following five reasons.
 First, the number of luminous red galaxies is almost conserved during cluster mergers, in contrast to the ICM merger boost.
 Second, spectroscopic observations of all member galaxies in thousands clusters are not realistic, and photometric information is more efficient to search cluster subhalos.
 Third, the lifetime of galaxy substructure is much larger than that of the collisional gas \citep[e.g.][]{Tormen04}.
 Thus, galaxy subhalos survive even after the core passage and can be easily identified at any merging phases.
 Forth, the angular resolution of weak-lensing mass reconstruction is too poor to search cluster substructures in normal and small clusters at wide redshift ranges at $0.1<z<1.1$ \citep[e.g.][]{Okabe14a}.
 Furthermore, it suffers from misidentification of background and/or foreground objects accidentally superposed with the targeting clusters.
 Fifth, as reported in previous studies \citep[e.g.][]{Okabe08}, the galaxy distribution of luminous red galaxies is very similar to the dark matter distribution of targeting clusters regardless of dynamical states.
 Thus the galaxy distribution provides a powerful means of identifying cluster mergers.
 There are, however, two disadvantages of this approach.
 First, from the photometric information alone it is hard to distinguish between internal subhalos and surrounding halos because of the degeneracy of peculiar velocity and physical separation along the line-of-sight.
 Second, the galaxy distribution cannot identify dynamical states of cluster mergers, that is, the state of being either before or after the core passage.
-Therefore, multi-wavelength follow-up studies are essential for understanding physical properties of defined merging subsamples.
+Therefore, multi-wavelength follow-up studies, especially for individual clusters, are essential for understanding physical properties of defined merging subsamples.
+The morphology of the ICM which is a compressible fluid provides us with helpful information to distinguish between pre- and post- mergers.